A new exhibition from the Israel Antiquities Authority is displaying rare, ancient coins uncovered at the foot of the Temple Mount.

 Filming archaeological finds is a great way to illustrate documentaries on the period.
 The charred coins, in particular, provide a very visual and unsettling image viewers can easily equate to the horrors of the Great Revolt and the destruction of the Jews’ beloved Temple.

 Another angle would be to chart the development of coinage across the globe, filming in Israel the earliest form of coinage, the lepton, and also noting the cultural phenomenon of Israeli coins not having rulers’ images on them.
-There are then plenty of interesting coins you could film that illustrate a particular part of Jewish history have their own special significance.
+There are then plenty of interesting coins you could film that illustrate a particular part of Jewish history that has its own special significance.

 Currency is such a day-to-day, mundane item but looking at where coins are dug up, in what quantities, in which currencies and from what era, all have fantastic historical value and would certainly enhance any production in Israel.